 - Helps in forecasting the ability of the firm

 - For short term analysis, it is much easier to understand than the funds flow statement.

-The future outlook of the company, profitability, and strength of the company can be determined by the cash flow statement.
+The future outlook of the company, profitability, and strength of the company can be determined by the statement of cash flows.
 This statement is enough to find out how cash is enough to pay for its expenses.
 Predictions can be made in business using cashflow statements and budgets can be prepared to deal with the uncertain future.
 The company’s financial health is reflected in the cash flow statement.
 The more cash available for operating the business the better is for the business.
 Business expansion plans can be made with the help of cash flow statements.
-The investors can get clear understanding of the business by studying the cash flow statement.
-Thus, Cash flow statements give you knowledge of financial well being of the company.
+The investors can get a clear understanding of the business by studying the cash flow statement.
+Thus, the statement of cash flows gives you knowledge of the financial well being of the company.